briandconnelly/nicheconstruct/paper/01_introduction.md

 Here, we explore whether the selective feedbacks that result from niche construction can prolong cooperation.
 We build upon the model presented by @HANKSHAW to allow populations to modify their local environments in ways that affect fitness.
-We use this model to address whether niche construction can extend the Hankshaw effect, allowing cooperation to continue to hitchhike as populations continually adapt.
+We use this model to address whether niche construction can extend the Hankshaw effect, enabling cooperation to continue to hitchhike as populations continually adapt.
 As part of this, we focus on how niche construction influences local interactions when isolated cooperator populations encounter populations of defectors, either through migration or through mutations that inevitably produce defectors that share the same adaptations.
 Finally, niche construction has frequently been shown to increase diversity [@TODO].
 We explore whether this diversity helps or hinders the evolution of cooperation.